-With its numerous regional sub-dialects, and complex interplay with MSA, successful Iraqi Arabic translation requires an experienced team and careful attention to detail.
-This article outlines our approach to translating Iraqi Arabic, as well as some case studies of projects we've successfully completed.
+With its numerous regional sub-dialects, and complex interplay with MSA, successful Iraqi Arabic translation require an experienced team and careful attention to detail.
+This article outlines our approach to translating Iraqi Arabic, as well as some case studies of projects we’ve successfully completed.
 Looking for a translation quote?
 Head over to our free quote page here.

 Nestled in the Fertile Crescent and fed by the Tigris and Euphrates rivers, the area of modern Iraq has been home to a series of empires and states, from the Assyrians and Babylonians to the Abbasid and Ottoman caliphates.
 With its emergence as a significant regional power due to its vast oil reserves and strategic location, Iraq figured prominently in the course of modern history.
 As a result, the need for accurate Iraqi Arabic translation has always been a priority for those working in the Middle East.

 The world will remain involved in Iraq for many years to come.
 Renewed energy, construction, and development investment in the nation will require knowledge of this unique dialect.
 With hostilities winding down, Iraq is gearing up for a new period of economic growth.
 At Industry Arabic, we have supported dozens of private businesses, law firms, and multilateral organizations in their work in Iraq.
 This article outlines some of the main features of Iraqi Arabic, our approach to translating it to and from English, and some relevant project case studies.
 If you’re looking to begin a project right away, please get in touch using the contact form to the right of this article.